Winter Garden Family Attorney, Practicing Family Law Only Since 2005

 Our firm represents clients in: (a) divorce cases, whether settled by mediation or a court ruling, (b) cases usually following a divorce, such as enforcement or modification of court decrees regarding spousal support (alimony), child support and child custody

 We can also represent you in cases of (a) domestic violence, (b) disputes over paternity and its rights and responsibilities and (c) those involving the Florida Department of Children and Families (DCF).

 And we can assist you in (a) child adoptions by family members, (b) creating enforceable prenuptial agreements and (c) name changes.

 We cover the courtrooms of the counties in the Orlando metropolitan area: Seminole, Oceola, Orange, Volusia and Lake.

 We urge you to read the Practice Area page or pages of this website that apply to your situation.
 This will help you decide what next steps to take and prepare the questions you should be asking of any family lawyer with whom you have an initial consultation.

 One of the most important things that attorney Mejias has learned from experience is the importance of keeping his clients informed about their cases.
 That is why he has made a public commitment on this website to return all phone calls and emails within twenty-four hours during business hours.

-If you are involved or may become involved in one of the cases listed above and need an experienced family lawyer, please call AAA Family Law at (407) 260-6001 to schedule an appointment for a free thirty-minute initial consultation with family law attorney Eduardo J. Mejias.
-There is an hourly charge for additional consultation time.
+If you are involved or may become involved in one of the cases listed above and need an experienced family lawyer, please call AAA Family Law at (407) 260-6001 to schedule an appointment for an initial consultation with family law attorney Eduardo J. Mejias. .
 See Family Lawyer Retainer Fees.